South Carolina Gamecocks football: Kentucky

+Texas A&M

+The “Bonham Trophy” rivalry between South Carolina and Texas A&M has been played every year since 2014, with the Aggies holding a 9-2 lead.
+The trophy is named after South Carolina native James Butler Bonham, who attended the University of South Carolina from 1824-1827 (known then as South Carolina College) and died at the Battle of the Alamo.

 North Carolina

 The rivalry began in 1903.
 While no longer a conference rivalry, since South Carolina left the ACC in 1971, the teams still meet occasionally.
 In the 2010s, the series had been played primarily on a Thursday.
 It was announced in September 2015 that USC and UNC will play every four years in 2019 and 2023.
-South Carolina has won 7 out of the last 9 meetings; North Carolina leads the all-time series 35–20–4 as of the conclusion of the 2021 season.
+South Carolina has won 7 out of the last 9 meetings; North Carolina leads the all-time series 36–20–4.
+The Gamecocks, however have led the series 13–7 since 1967, with the Tar Heels' overall lead in the series being reliant on victories from the earlier decades of the matchup.

+NC State

+The NC State–South Carolina football rivalry is an American college football rivalry between the NC State Wolfpack and South Carolina Gamecocks.
+South Carolina leads the series 28–26–4.

+Both schools were in the Atlantic Coast Conference (ACC) until 1971; they met annually from 1923 to 1935 and 1956 to 1991 (they didn't meet in 1967), when South Carolina was invited to the SEC.
+Since South Carolina joined the SEC, they have met only four times.

 Notable seasons

 1933 – Undefeated in the Southern Conference

 In 1933, under the direction of the legendary Billy Laval, the Gamecocks went undefeated in conference play.
 However, Duke would finish with a better conference record by one win and was awarded the championship.

 1969 – ACC champions

 In 1969, the Gamecocks won the ACC Championship by going undefeated in conference play.
 In its six ACC matchups, USC outscored its opponents by a 130–61 margin.
 The squad posted a 7–4 overall record with a Peach Bowl appearance against West Virginia to close the season (14–3 loss).
 Two years later, South Carolina left the ACC and competed as an Independent for two decades before joining the SEC in 1992.